Up, Up and Away into the Future!

 *

-“Fuller Mansion” – 83 Elm Street – Future Home of the Hartland Historical Society
+Fuller Mansion – 83 Elm Street – New Home of the Hartland Historical Society

 *

 For many years, we were storing our entire collection at the library which unfortunately greatly limited access for us or for any public viewing.
 As our collection continued to grow and grow (and grow!), our library storage area filled to capacity forcing us to spread some of our collection around in few other safe private storage areas.
-While this was a “good problem” to have, we recognized the dire need for a viable alternative to safely and securely collect, store and display this precious collection.
+While this was a “good problem” to have, we recognized the dire need for a viable alternative to safely and securely collect, store and display this precious collection to the public.

 At our August meeting in 2022, the Hartland Historical Society committed itself to an aggressive campaign in pursuit of a dedicated home.
 Membership authorized the creation of a dedicated Create-A-Home Fundraiser in hopes of providing ample funding for a viable option which might present itself as a suitable and sustainable location as a home for the historical society.